tarwn/lessthandot-hugo/blogs/content/posts/2008-12-16-impersonating-a-sql-server-dba.md

       * Table scans, index scans and seeks
       * Sargable conditions (index usage)
   * Attempt to sell the purchase of monitoring and management tools from third party companies like Quest and Idera
   * Disaster/Recovery IS YOUR JOB!
 Read on Mirroring, log shipping and replication.
-You don’t have to be an expert to setup a mirror.
+You don't have to be an expert to setup a mirror.
 It is that easy
   * Clustering is better in Windows 2003 and 2008.
 Look into it.
   * Understand fragmentation and data storage in SQL Server
   * Understand common performance issues like Blocking and deadlocks, high cpu times, disk queue lengths and how to troubleshoot them or at least gather data on the events.